yaswanthnidumukkala/ds-algo/README.md

 ### Readable 📖
 - Is your code clean and others understands it.
 ### Scalable 📈
-- Does the code does not lag and perform well when inputs increase?
+- Speed: Does the code does not lag and perform well when inputs increase?
+How fast is our code?
+How many operations that it's gonna cost?
+  - We can calculate this using BIG O (Time complexity).
+- Memory: How much memory does the code take?
+It's not good to use lots of memory.
+  - Space Complexity
+### Pillars of Programming
+What makes a code best?
+- Readable
+- Speed - Time complexity
+- Memory - Space complexity

+Generally, there is a trade off between Speed and Memory.
+If you want the program to run faster, you must burn extra memory.
+If you want it to be memory efficient, you must sacrifice with Speed.

 ## BIG O 😲:
 - There are many ways to solve a problem through code.
 Both efficient and inefficient ways.